nslaughter/codecourt/docs/MONITORING.md

 # CodeCourt Monitoring Guide

-This document provides information on how to use the monitoring capabilities integrated with CodeCourt using the kube-prometheus-stack.
+This document provides information on how to use the monitoring and observability capabilities integrated with CodeCourt using the kube-prometheus-stack, OpenTelemetry, and Jaeger.

 ## Overview

 CodeCourt integrates the kube-prometheus-stack, which provides a robust monitoring solution for Kubernetes clusters and applications.
-The stack includes metrics collection and visualization, but does not include distributed tracing capabilities.
-The monitoring components include:
+The monitoring stack has been enhanced with distributed tracing capabilities using OpenTelemetry and Jaeger.
+The observability components include:

 - **Prometheus**: A time-series database for storing metrics
 - **Grafana**: A visualization tool for metrics
 - **AlertManager**: A tool for handling alerts
 - **Node Exporter**: Collects hardware and OS metrics
 - **kube-state-metrics**: Collects metrics about the state of Kubernetes objects
+- **OpenTelemetry Collector**: Collects and processes telemetry data (traces, metrics)
+- **Jaeger**: Distributed tracing system for monitoring and troubleshooting microservices

 ## Accessing the Monitoring Tools